The Peloton movement may be over. Shares plunge – KION546

 Peloton’s move to slash the price its lower-end bike by 20% to $1,495 in August was also a disappointment.
 “While the price drop led to conversion rates that exceeded our forecast, overall traffic has not met our initial expectations,” admitted Woodworth.

+Analysts at Stifel Financial have slightly soured on Peloton’s future, writing in a note Friday that the firm expects it will take “several quarters to determine a more normalized pace of growth, or more skeptically, whether or not the revised outlook is an indication that the core product may be closer to maturity in existing markets than previously thought.”

 The news wiped away about $9 billion off Peloton’s market value, a stark contrast from 2020 when it was one of the biggest winners from Covid-19.
-The stock is on track to lose about 70% year-to-date.
+The stock has lost about 60% year-to-date.

 The-CNN-Wire